baowuhe/go-bdfs/README.md

 ## Authentication and Token Storage

-The tool automatically handles the OAuth 2.0 device authorization flow and stores the access token in `~/.local/app/bdfs/.bdfs_certs`.
+The tool automatically handles the OAuth 2.0 device authorization flow and stores the access token in the file specified by the `token_path` configuration parameter.
 The tool also automatically refreshes the token when it expires.

 ## Contributing